Our services are informal, with many opportunities to sing and participate.

 A sweet and joyful gathering for Shabbat prayers, blessings and music.
 When services are held in our building, our HCS band, Fiddlers on the Riff, accompanies our rabbi as she leads the service.

-Our services, led by our rabbi and cantor, are informal and grounded in the traditional service structure , using the Reconstructionist prayer book.
+Our services are informal and grounded in the traditional service structure, using the Reconstructionist prayer book.
 Services are largely in Hebrew with English readings, poems and teachings woven in.
 Often we include a short meditation or an opportunity for congregants to share things they are grateful for.

 We love to sing together and we encourage participation, as well as lay leadership in many aspects of the service.